deminearchiver/Obtainium/README.md

 This section contains the list of projects that are planned to be implemented.

+### User-facing changes

+- [ ] Migrate to a new localization file structure
+  - [ ] Develop a new localization file structure to use with [`slang`](https://pub.dev/packages/slang)
+  - [ ] Create a Dart script which remaps [`easy_localization`](https://pub.dev/packages/easy_localization) files to the new localization structure (to preserve some of the existing translations)
+  - [ ] Intermediate steps (TBA)
+  - [ ] Start accepting localization contributions

+### New features

+- [ ] Add the ability to require biometric authentication upon opening the app via the [`local_auth`](https://pub.dev/packages/local_auth) package
+- [ ] Cookie Manager - a way for users to obtain and store cookies for any website.
+The cookies will be used globally across the app for all web requests

 ### Material 3 Expressive

 Many Material widgets used still come from Flutter's Material library.
 The long-standing goal of this project is to get rid of the dependency on Flutter's Material library.
 It is considered "legacy" in the scope of this repository (it's not actually deprecated).